MixinNetwork/mvm.dev/src/registry/encoding.md

 }
 ```

-1. Purpose represents the usage of transfer: `11` for publishing contract，`1` for calling contract, developers only use `1` here。
+1. Purpose represents the usage of transfer: `11` for publishing contract, `1` for calling contract, developers only use `1` here。
 2. Process: most circumstances the is PID of Registry。
 3. Platform: `quorum`
 4. Address: only needed when publishing contract